Goal Setting Works. But Avoid Those Goals Gone Wild.

 One of the truly insightful things MIT offers is a set of best practices for bolstering basic goal-setting strategies.
 These best practices include (and we’re paraphrasing):

-· Ensure there is alignment among an individual’s goals, her/his actual job responsibilities and the department’s targets.
+, her/his actual job responsibilities and the department’s targets.
 (You’d be surprised how easily these components can slip out of alignment without ongoing attention.)

 · Consider an employee’s needs—not just the department’s needs—when setting goals.